inducer/pycuda/doc/source/driver.rst

         On CUDA 2.1 and below, this is only available if this function is part of a :class:`SourceModule`.
 It replaces the now-deprecated attribute `registers`.

+    .. method:: set_shared_size(bytes)

+        Set *shared* to be the number of bytes available to the kernel in *extern __shared__* arrays.

+        .. warning:: Deprecated as of version 2011.1.

+    .. method:: set_block_shape(x, y, z)

+        Set the thread block shape for this function.

+        .. warning:: Deprecated as of version 2011.1.

+    .. method:: param_set(arg1, ... argn)

+        Set the thread block shape for this function.

+        .. warning:: Deprecated as of version 2011.1.

+    .. method:: param_set_size(bytes)

+        Size the parameter space to *bytes*.

+        .. warning:: Deprecated as of version 2011.1.

+    .. method:: param_seti(offset, value)

+        Set the integer at *offset* in the parameter space to *value*.

+        .. warning:: Deprecated as of version 2011.1.

+    .. method:: param_setf(offset, value)

+        Set the float at *offset* in the parameter space to *value*.

+        .. warning:: Deprecated as of version 2011.1.

+    .. method:: launch()

+        Launch a single thread block of *self*.

+        .. warning:: Deprecated as of version 2011.1.

+    .. method:: launch_grid(width, height)

+        Launch a width*height grid of thread blocks of *self*.

+        .. warning:: Deprecated as of version 2011.1.

+    .. method:: launch_grid_async(width, height, stream)

+        Launch a width*height grid of thread blocks of *self*, sequenced by the :class:`Stream` *stream*.

+        .. warning:: Deprecated as of version 2011.1.

 .. class:: ArgumentHandler(array)